General Information Concerning Freemasonry

-You may be summoned by the Worshipful Master to attend a meeting of your Lodge for some special purpose, or to discharge some duty required of you as a Mason; unless circumstances at the time make it impossible, it will be your duty to obey.
+You may be summoned by the Worshipful Master to attend a meeting of your Lodge for some special purpose or to discharge some duty required of you as a Mason; unless circumstances at the time make it impossible, it will be your duty to obey.
 A Lodge differs from any other organization in many fundamental respects.
-Duties and obligations may not be laid down or taken up at pleasure, and membership is not a mere gesture of honor or an idle privilege.
+Duties and obligations may not be laid down or taken up for pleasure, and membership is not a mere gesture of honor or an idle privilege.
 A member may not stand aside until an opportunity occurs to secure something from it for his own selfish purpose, nor may he evade his responsibilities by shifting his burdens to more willing shoulders.
 The Mystic tie that binds him to his fellows holds him fast.

 Your Rewards as a Mason

-If you go through the Degrees, receive the work, decide that Freemasonry is a fine Institution and do nothing about the teachings presented to you, then you are wasting our time as well as your own time and money.
+If you go through the Degrees, receive the work, decide that Freemasonry is a fine Institution and do nothing about the teachings presented to you, then you are wasting our time and your own time and money.
 If you recognize the opportunity which is yours, take the various doctrines and truths presented to you, study them, analyze them, contemplate their meanings and apply them to your own life, then your investment of time and money will be richly rewarded.

 As a member of a Lodge, you will be eligible for any office in it.
 It will be your right to visit other Lodges in this or other Grand Jurisdictions, provided always that the Worshipful Master is willing to admit you after you have been properly identified.
 In case of sickness or distress, you also have the right to apply for relief.